Elia-Lejzerowicz/ML-Climate-Project-Template-Fall2022/journal.md

 5) Week of 10/10:

-- Hyperparamter tuning with random search for DomSize
+- Hyperparamter tuning with random search
 - Random Forest classification problems for:
     - Number of request
     - Size of the page